Babbitt (noun)

 Of a person, slow-moving and dull-witted.
 (NOA)

-Having qualities (such as placidity or dullness) characteristic of oxen or cows.
+Having qualities, such as placidity or dullness, characteristic of oxen or cows.
 (MW)

 Slow or stupid in a way that a cow is thought to be.
 (CD)

-bread and circuses (political figure of speech)
+bread and circuses (political idiom)

 A diet of entertainment or political policies on which the masses are fed to keep them happy and docile.
 (NOA)